Illustrated History of Scouse by Anna Simmons

 A visual analogy illustration showing a C19th ship on the Mersey and queues of people at the Labour Exchange.

-My understanding of colour also took centre stage as I employed limited palettes to shift the mood and segment the narrative into distinct chapters.
-Occasionally I used my understanding of colour theory to help codify and organise information in a way that an audience can absorb automatically.
+My love of colour also took centre stage as I employed limited palettes to shift the mood and segment the narrative into distinct chapters.
+Occasionally I used my understanding of colour theory to help organise information in a way that guides the viewer's eye and enriches the visual experience.

 Pictogram Illustration of Liverpool and Everton football jerseys overlaid to blend a purple hue.